Skip to main content

 Later that year, in June and September of 2015, his fourth and fifth strokes caused speech issues and spurred Jazmin to consider clinical trial options for Bryce.
 He had never attended school and Jazmin had been out of work due to his ongoing and unpredictable medical complications.

-At just the same time, Jennifer Webb, M.D., a hematologist at Children’s National and Bryce’s lead physician, introduced the family to Allistair Abraham, M.D., a blood and marrow transplantation specialist.
+At just the same time, Jennifer Webb, MD, a hematologist at Children’s National and Bryce’s lead physician, introduced the family to Allistair Abraham, MD, a blood and marrow transplantation specialist.
 He was launching a cutting-edge, first-of-its-kind clinical trial to expand the pool of possible BMT donors.

-Sleeping BryceDr.
-Abraham’s trial uses a haploidentical, or half-matched family member, as a transplant donor for Bryce.
-This was a novel approach because it would eliminate the need for a perfect match from a sibling or the national donor list.
-The trial uses a half-matched family member such as a parent or a sibling who are typically available options for most patients, making it possible for transplants to be offered as a curative option for sickle cell disease more widely.
+Sleeping BryceThe trial utilized a haploidentical, or half-matched family member, as a transplant donor for Bryce.
+This novel approach eliminates the need for a perfect match from a sibling or the national donor list.
+Half-matched family members, such as a parent, are typically available options for most patients and make it possible for transplants to be offered more widely as a curative option for sickle cell disease.

 In January 2016, Bryce’s half-matched donor was confirmed – Jazmin’s father Vadon McDowell, a match that doctors describe as a miracle.